Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Such utility classes implement lists, arrays and maps and are consequently generally described as *collections*.
-They have the property of being storage classes, hence their instances can be kept in the store of a @Type node, *as long as only storage objects are added as elements of the collection*.
+They have the property of being storage classes, hence their instances can be kept in the store of a Hotmoka node, *as long as only storage objects are added as elements of the collection*.
 As usual with collections, these utility classes have generic type, to implement collections of arbitrary, but fixed types.
 This is not problematic, since Java (and hence Takamaka) allows generic types.